chrisdrifte/howtohitchhike/_book/050-packing-your-bag.md

 ### Cooking equipment

-There are lots of different ways to cook on the road.
+There are lots of different ways to [eat on the road](/book/092-eating-on-the-road).
 At a minimum you’ll need a small portable stove, fuel, camping cookware, a spork, and a sharp knife.
-See page for more detailed advice.

 ### Water bottle